-In refusal-to consider cases, the Board stated that "whether the applicant would have been offered that job had he been given nondiscriminatory consideration . . . is appropriately determined in the compliance stage."
+In refusal-to-consider cases where an opening arose after the merits hearing began-or where the General Counsel neither knew nor should have known of an opening that arose before the hearing began- the compliance proceeding is appropriately used to determine "whether the applicant would have been offered that job had he been given nondiscriminatory consideration."
 Id. at 16.